-N6333 Statistical Analysis in Clinical Research and Nursing Practice 3 Credit Hours (3 Theory Hours) Prerequisite: N6323 statistical concepts are reviewed including sampling level measurement, probability, sensitivity/specificity, and Type I and Type II errors.
+N6333 Statistical Analysis in Clinical Research and Nursing Practice 3 Credit Hours (3 Theory Hours)

+Learners will be provided a basic understanding of statistical methods commonly used in clinical research and nursing education.
+Key statistical concepts are reviewed including sampling level measurement, probability, sensitivity/specificity, and Type I and Type II errors.
 Inferential statistical tests including chi-square, independent and dependent samples t-tests, simple linear regression, and analysis of variance are studied, and the application of these tests in research reports is analyzed and critiqued.